 Steve Karkenny, who went 2-3, drove in a team-high three runs while Nyenhuis (3-5), Krahn (2-3), and Brown (3-4) had two rbi apiece.

-The Mustangs and Eagles return to Reese Field on Saturday, engaging in a doubleheader that starts at 11:00am.
+The Mustangs and Eagles conclude their brief series on Saturday when the two clubs tangle in a doubleheader that starts at 11:00am on Reese Field.